28ede1/CSCI-270-ConnectFour/README.md

 # ConnectFour Minimax AI w/ Alpha Beta Pruning

-Terminal implementation of ConnectFour that uses the minimax optimal decision making algorithm to preform optimal moves.
-The Alpha-Beta pruning optimization technique do that the algorithm could explore all possible game states efficiently.
+Terminal implementation of Connect Four that uses the minimax algorithm for optimal decision-making.
+Alpha-beta pruning is used to improve efficiency by reducing the number of game states explored.

 ### Demo